Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 • Albergue Plaza Catedral.
 This is a great location, literally on the doorstep of the Cathedral.
 They offer bunk beds and a room for three and I’ve booked both before.
 The cheapest bunks are in the basement, so if you’d prefer some light go for the garden rooms.
 It’s a good choice, easy access and you can stay more than one day.

 • Apartment Aloha : We loved this apartment.
 It’s right about the main square and neighbours Cafe Iruna!
 It’s very well equipped the rooms had single beds too so ideal for sharing.
 I stayed here in two apartments with my group and we loved it all except the check-in.
-You need to collect the key first from the Hostel; and if you have luggage transfer your bags will also be here.
-It was a bit of a nuisance after the walk into Pamplona on a hot day but, evenso, I’d stay again as the apartments are wonderful and perfect for a two night stay.
+You need to collect the key first from the Hostel; and if you have luggage transfer your bags will also be at the albergue.
+It was a bit of a nuisance after the walk into Pamplona on a hot day but, even so, I’d stay again as the apartments are wonderful and perfect for a two night stay.

 • Pamplona Catedral Hotel : This is a touch of luxury but we’ve stayed here twice and it’s wonderful.
 It’s right inside the city gate (we stayed as it also has parking) but if you just feel you deserve something special this is a good choice.
-I wouldn’t choose the breakfast, find somewhere in town!
+The breakfast here is first class.
+We stayed far too long on our last visit!

 Then We Walking Club at the gates of Pamplona after walking from Zubiri on the Camino Frances